happyjack27/autoredistrict/README.md

 * talk about how to combine data

 new ui:
-* add play and stop and reverse for evolution (remove invert)
 * show what's loaded ( geography, census/population, elections, districts)
 * change menu to import / export?
 * add sample to load and run (relatively small)